svc333/overview/ui.md

 ## Searching for resources
 {: #search}

 You can search for resources from anywhere in the {{site.data.keyword.cloud_notm}} console.
 Type the name of a resource in the search field in the console menu bar.
-You can also search the catalog and docs from the search field.

 Type the `/` key on your keyboard to navigate your cursor to the search field.
 {: tip}